thanhhangphn/Solving-Sudoku/README.md

 # Solving-Sudoku

-This project uses node basedstack and 2D array to write a stack-based solver for the Sudoku game that implements a depth-first search algorithm.
+This project uses node based stack and 2D array to write a stack-based solver for the Sudoku game that implements a depth-first search algorithm.
 Using the solver, I explored how the number of starting values provided affects the complexity of the search for a solution.

 The result is a graphic display version of the Sudoku game which chooses a predetermined number of random starting values, displays the solver’s solving process, and shows its final condition onto the screen.